MeMo146/Task-1/README.md

-ys# CT Scan Medical organ segmentation
+# CT Scan Medical organ segmentation

 A Python desktop application for **visualizing and segmenting organs in CT scans** with advanced 3D opacity control.
-Load a NIfTI CT file, segment organs using [TotalSegmentator](https://github.com/wa[...]
+Load a NIfTI CT file, segment organs using [TotalSegmentator]

 ---